annwanjiku/financial_transactions_analysis/README.md

 # FINANCIAL TRANSACTIONS ANALYSIS

-I analysed financial transactions over an year for an individual in the period of march 2023- march 2024
+I analysed financial transactions over an year in the period of march 2023- march 2024
 # Problem:
-The individual was unable to correctly determine whether they are using their money(money out) in the right way based on their income (money in)
+The person was unable to correctly determine whether they are using their money(money out) in the right way based on their income (money in)
 # Solution:
 I used python and its libraries to give results of money in, money out and ledgers progress both visually and non-visually.
 # Data interpretation: